sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-global-this.md

 This rule will enforce the use of `globalThis` over `window`, `self`, and `global`.

-But some platform-specific APIs still be allowed (e.g. `window.innerWidth`, `window.innerHeight`, `window.navigator`).
+However, some window-specific APIs are still allowed (e.g. `window.innerWidth`, `window.innerHeight`, `window.navigator`).
 You can find the list of APIs in the source code of this rule.

 ## Fail